malonzo47/pynita_GUI/README.md

 The Python installation instructions here are under Anaconda environment.
 Anaconda is a free open-source distribution for Python and R, most importantly it simplifies package management.

-**1. Download and unpack the git repository:**.
-You can either download as .zip file or use the git clone option if you are familiar using git.
+**1. Download and unpack the git repository:** You can either download as .zip file or use the git clone option if you are familiar using git.

 **2. Ananconda (Python distribution):**